Courage begins by trusting oneself

 UseScreenSpaceData = true

-Sometimes i like to play an older Version of Cyberpunk because the Graphic Rendering changed alot between 1.2 and 1.5+, so sometimes i prefer to work on 1.31.
-I was not able to download older Versions than 1.31 with GOG, so i concentrated my efforts on Steam.
+Sometimes I like to play older versions of Cyberpunk, especially 1.31, because the rendering engine changed significantly between versions 1.2 and 1.5+.
+I wasn’t able to download anything earlier than 1.31 via GOG, so I focused my efforts on Steam.

 DepotDownloader.exe -app 1091500 -depot 1091501 -manifest <Manifest> -username <Username> -password <Password>